hongxinli/Dijit-Tree-CheckBox/Store.md

 1. Loading data using a Universal Resource Location (URL).
 2. Allow for pre-processing of loaded data using custom [data handlers](#data-handlers).
-3. Deferred data loading when using URL's.
+3. Deferred data loading and filtering.
 4. Apply default properties to store objects.
 5. Enhanced [Query Engine](Query-Engine)